reactjs/rfcs/text/0000-server-components.md

 }
 ```

 *This looks like a regular React component because it is:* Client Components are just regular components.
+The [`'use client'` directive](https://github.com/reactjs/rfcs/pull/227) at the top marks this component (and any modules it imports) as code that must execute on the Client.

 An important consideration is that when React renders the results of Server Components on the client it preserves the state of Client Components that may have been rendered before.
 Specifically, React merges new props passed from the server into existing Client Components, maintaining the state (and DOM) of these components to preserve focus, state, and any ongoing animations.